Good communication skills can help you reach your education, work search, and career goals. But how do you communicate authentically? Find out.

 - Try to hear the feeling behind what the speaker is saying.

 - Ask questions if you don’t understand or if you need to clarify something.

 - Listen to the person’s tone of voice to help you understand the message.

 Authentic communication strategies make you better at work and life

 When you communicate authentically, you bring your whole self—your thoughts, feelings, and experiences—with you.
 You show others that you respect yourself as well as them.
 When you’re honest and direct, people pay attention and hear you, which makes you feel more confident.

-It's important to reflect on how you communicate with others.
+It's important to reflect on how you communicate with others, whether in person, in writing, or online.
 This allows you to assess problems in your communication skills and make a plan to fix the issues.